rotemlv/graphs/README.md

   MST:
   - Kruskal (*)
-  - Prim
+  - Prim (**)

 Flow networks:
 - Ford-Fulkerson (BFS and DFS versions)

-*Kruskal is built on top of the highly-efficient disjoint-set data-structure, implemented in the disjoint_set.py file.
+* Kruskal is built on top of the highly-efficient disjoint-set data-structure, implemented in the disjoint_set.py file.
+** Dijkstra and Prim implementation are not using a fibonacci heap.
 The main.py file holds some examples for how to use the BaseGraph and WeightedGraph classes.
 The file network_graph.py holds some examples for using a flow network with the FlowNetwork class.